ironboy/simple-threads/README.md

 simpleThreads.maxChildren = 4;
 ```

+Simple threads will assign functions/"threads" to different child processes using a round-robin strategy.

 #### Loading modules
 A problem when using threads is that the modules loaded in the parent context are not automatically loaded in the threads/child processes.
 Simple threads solves this by providing a require method: